waldur/waldur-homeport/docs/development_guideline.md

 action function should return promise for correct directive work

-if promise will return true - button will stay disabled
+if promise returns true - button will stay disabled

 example: